 that Hibernate uses to persist the client bundle to the database.
 So take a look at the following

-method within the DescriptorHandler
+method within the DescriptorHandler interface.

 List getContentFiles(DescriptorFileType descriptorFileType, Map contentMap) throws StockingException;